gitzhg2n/bookkeeper-backend/README.md

 - Set strong secrets in `.env`
 - Use HTTPS in production
 - Set up email/push providers for notifications
+- **Always run migrations before deploying new versions**

 ### Contributing
 - See `CONTRIBUTING.md` for guidelines
 - Run tests before submitting PRs
+- Create migrations for any schema changes

 ---
 For full API details, see the code in `/routes` and `/internal/models`.
 For advanced alert logic, see `/internal/jobs/investment_alerts.go`.